WISERP-PH/main/wiserp_basics.md

 ### **BUSINESS APPS: Buy & Sell**

 - Imagine a retail business where it buys the products from their suppliers and sell in retail to their customers.
-- Here is a scenario where a business needs to buy some products if not all in order to complete a particular sale to their customer.
+- Here is a scenario where a business needs to buy some products if not all, in order to complete a particular sale to their customer.

 <img src="https://raw.githubusercontent.com/WISERP-PH/wiserp/gh-pages/images/buy_n_sell.png" alt="App Basics" width="960">